Consider some prominent examples:

-To believe on Christ savingly after the fashion of this passage (to confess Him, to believe unto righteousness, to call upon Him) requires that the individual understand and believe the gospel that Paul preached in Romans 1-3: man’s totally lost and condemned condition before a holy God and his inability to save himself by good works and law keeping (Ro.
+To believe on Christ savingly after the fashion of this passage (to confess Him, to believe unto righteousness, to call upon Him) requires that the individual understand and believe the gospel that Paul preached in Romans 1-3: man’s totally condemned condition before a holy God and his inability to save himself by good works and law keeping (Ro.
 1:18 - 3:20) and Christ’s work of atonement for man’s behalf on the cross (Ro.
 3:21-29).

 A sinner’s prayer might be helpful to some people who don’t know what to say to the Lord in calling on Him for salvation.
 My wife was helped by a sinner’s prayer when she got saved as a teenager.
 But a sinner’s prayer is not the goal of evangelism.
 To get the sinner to receive the living Christ is the goal.
 If a sinner’s prayer is used at all, it must be used very carefully and wisely at the right time and with the right person.

 And if a sinner’s prayer is used, it must be a good sinner’s prayer that helps the individual express biblical repentance and faith.
 Most of the sinner’s prayers that we have seen neglect repentance.

 3. Plowing the soil was traded for a quick salesmanship program

 Another thing that happened in the 1970s to corrupt the practice of evangelism was that the biblical concept of plowing the soil of the sinner’s heart with the law to prepare it for salvation for a quick salesmanship program.